Celebrating Pentecost

 “If Christ has not been raised, then our preaching is in vain and your faith is in vain.
 We are even found to be misrepresenting God, because we testified about God that he raised Christ, whom he did not raise if it is true that the dead are not raised.
 For if the dead are not raised, not even Christ has been raised.
 And if Christ has not been raised, your faith is futile and you are still in your sins.
 18 Then those also who have fallen asleep in Christ have perished.
 If in Christ we have hope in this life only, we are of all people most to be pitied.”
 (1 Corinthians 15:14–19 [ESV])

 The following collection of resources demonstrates that there are strong historical arguments and evidence that support belief in Jesus’ resurrection.
-The four Christian scholars who produced the articles, videos, and books in the following list (Craig, Habermas, Wright, and Licona) have all devoted a substantial portion of their scholarly career in research and writing about Jesus’ resurrection and are widely recognized experts in the historical and philosophical issues involved in studying the historical Jesus.
+The four Christian scholars who produced the articles, videos, and books in the following list (Craig, Habermas, Wright, and Licona) have all devoted a substantial portion of their scholarly careers in research and writing about Jesus’ resurrection and are widely recognized experts in the historical and philosophical issues involved in studying the historical Jesus.

 1. Introductory defenses of Jesus’ resurrection